24 Shares

 Transformed Role of Teachers

-As compared to other developed countries, the people who join teaching not the students with ordinary grades.
+As compared to other developed countries, the people who join teaching are not the students with ordinary grades.
 Yes, like the other challenging professions, teaching is also tough, especially when it is about the selection.
 It is true that among several teaching candidates, only 10 % of contenders are selected for the profession of teaching.

 On the contrary, if we talk about the role of teachers in schools, then it is also different.
-Luckily, the teacher-student ratio in Finland is satisfactory, and usually, teachers give lectures from 4–5 hours a day.
+Luckily, the teacher-student ratio in Finland is satisfactory, and usually, teachers give lectures for 4–5 hours a day.
 It is also essential to discuss that teachers spend the remaining hours in planning, meetings, and other study-related tasks.
-Also, teachers are not restricted to stay at the school after their class hours.
+Also, teachers are not restricted to staying at the school after their class hours.
 In this way, the Finnish education system is providing more peace of mind to the teacher to give better performance.

 Less or No Homework

-Typically, if you are studying at a Finnish school then it is definite then you only would have to spend 20–30 minutes to complete your homework.
+Typically, if you are studying at a Finnish school, then it is definite then you would only have to spend 20–30 minutes to complete your homework.
 After that, you are free to live your life and can explore other things in life.
 Hopefully, other school systems of the world would also recognize this strategy as an excellent option to make their students more effective in all fields of life.

 No Competition, Only Cooperation

-In actuality, we should appreciate this strategy of Finnish schools because in many cases, these kinds of competitions are making students more worthy in the studies.
+In actuality, we should appreciate this strategy of Finnish schools because in many cases, these kinds of competitions are making students more worthy in their studies.
 Still, we are making several students the patients of superiority complex.
 No doubt, in the race of competition, students just forget their real goals of studies.
 With this step of ‘no competition’, Finnish schools are also increasing the concept of helping each other and brotherhood with their theory of cooperation.
 Yes, the education system of Finland prefers collaboration among the students in the classrooms as compared to the competition.
-This is also a big reason for the success of Finland’s education sector.
+This is also a big reason for the success of Finland education system.

 Free & Affordable Education

 Elementary and Middle School education is entirely free in Finland.
 Yes, if you are living in Finland legally, then your child can join a school from the age of 7 to 17 for free of cost.
-Like other developed and underdeveloped countries, education is not a business at all in Finland because state institutes strongly condemn such kind of activities.
+Like other developed and underdeveloped countries, education is not a business at all in Finland because state institutions strongly condemn such kind of activities.

 Fewer Tests